yorkpshaw/hot-stocks/journals/karis.md

 I helped Micheline write documentation related to our README (integrations.md, data-model.md).

 I included tests for get_token and get_stock, though I'm having issues with imports with pytest.

+I removed all references to saved_items (i.e. routers, queries, slices, etc.), as we didn't end up using this information; we accessed saved_news_items and saved_stocks separately.

+I adjusted our code to enable displaying current cost across the application.
+It's a little buggy - we somehow need to repeatedly hit the getStocks endpoint - but it works!